5nizza/party-elli/README.md

 Z3 (tested with version 4.1 and 4.3.1)
 ltl3ba (tested with version 1.0.2)
 python3 (tested with version 3.2)
+pygraph py package: download from https://code.google.com/p/python-graph/ and install using python3

 ## To configure ##
 modify file config.py in src directory
-with paths to executables of z3 and ltl3ba
+with absolute paths to executables of z3 and ltl3ba

 (if you plan to develop smth then you might want to ignore future changes to config.py, to do so run